mernen/completion-ruby/README.markdown

 ## Installation

+These scripts depend on some utility functions from [bash-completion].
+It should be part of pretty much any modern Linux distribution, and you can install it on macOS using [Homebrew]:

+    brew install bash-completion

 Save the completion files somewhere (in the same directory) and add the following line to your `~/.bashrc` or `~/.profile`: